What do you think? Do you have to be vegan to be spiritual?

 You may choose to exercise compassion to those around you in your life and you may pray for world peace.
 And while you remain ignorant of the suffering you cause, your vibrations can remain intact because you’re acting out of innocence.

 But as soon as you know about an extreme suffering and you choose to do nothing about it, that is the turning point.

 That’s the moment when your vibrations can no longer be truly high because you’re ignoring the very thing you claim to want to change: you’re no longer promoting peace because you’re turning a blind eye.

 What About Eating Meat for Survival?

-We eat meat to survive, you say?
-If you stop and think about it, you know this to be untrue.
+If we stop and think about it, we know this to be untrue.

 If it were true, then this would be a different conversation.